-Bothell, WA – FUJIFILM Sonosite, Inc. – the world leader in point-of-care ultrasound (POCUS) solutions – is now the exclusive ultrasound sponsor of The Resuscitative Transesophageal Echocardiography (TEE) Workshop, a prominent and globally active clinical education program presented by a multidisciplinary team of leaders in this emerging ultrasound modality.
+Bothell, WA – FUJIFILM Sonosite, Inc. – the world leader in point-of-care ultrasound (POCUS) solutions – is now the exclusive ultrasound sponsor of The Resuscitative Transesophageal Echocardiography (TEE) Workshop, a prominent and globally active clinical education programme presented by a multidisciplinary team of leaders in this emerging ultrasound modality.
 The Resuscitative TEE Workshop is an eight-hour practical and multidisciplinary course intended to provide clinicians with the fundamental knowledge and skills necessary to perform focused TEE with critically ill patients in any acute care setting.

 “The use of transesophageal ultrasound (TEU) is expanding rapidly as demonstrated by the increasing use of the sub-modality TEE for resuscitation,” said FUJIFILM Sonosite President and CEO Rich Fabian.
 “As the company that created the POCUS category, we are committed to helping our clinician partners and customers advance along with the technology by providing ongoing educational opportunities that help improve patient care.”

-“Providing customers with the education they need to make the most of ultrasound technology is one of our core organizational pillars,” said Fabian.
+“Providing customers with the education they need to make the most of ultrasound technology is one of our core organisational pillars,” said Fabian.
 “The opportunity to partner with the Resuscitative TEE Project to present some of the most advanced hands-on training available is representative of our commitment to customers.”

 The Resuscitative TEE Workshop